-Wireless Client Filter: Default setting is set to Disable.
+Ethernet Client Filter: Default setting is set to Disable.

-- Allowed: To authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates .
-Make sure your PC's MAC is listed. - Blocked: To prevent unwanted device accessing the LAN by insert the MAC Address in the space provided or click Candidates .
+- Allowed: check to authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates .
+Make sure your PC's MAC is listed. - Blocked: check to prevent unwanted device accessing the LAN by insert the MAC Address in the space provided or click Candidates ▶.
 Make sure your PC's MAC is not listed.